-A 100-Day challenge to re-define our relationship with tech through digital minimalism
+A 100-Day Digital Minimalism experiment to re-define my relationship with tech.

 My tech and I have a boundaries problem